[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 Steeping Duration

 You have a lot of flexibility with steeping duration, but I do pay attention to the manufacturer’s recommendations here.
 For instance, if they advise short steeps, like 45 seconds, you have a delicate or complex tea.
-In contrast, if they suggest a wide range, like “3 to 5 minutes,” then it’s harder to over-steep, and you can experiment with duration.
-Regardless, I think you should use more tea leaves before steeping longer to bring out depth and flavor.
+In contrast, if they suggest a wide range, like 3 to 5 minutes, it’s harder to over-steep.
+Regardless, you should use more tea leaves before steeping longer to bring out depth and flavor.

 Number of Steepings